fts7185/Frank/README.md

 As for details about me :raising_hand_man:

-At the moment, I'm ecstatic to be making a career transition into Data Analytics!!
-Having been in various sales roles within my current industry for 10+ years, I'm ready to take on new challenges, build on a solid foundation of coding skills and contribute to a team however I can help out.
-Here are a few additional details:
+At the moment, I'm very excited to be making a career transition into Data Analytics!!
+Having spent 10+ years in various sales functions within the same industries, I'm ready to take on new challenge.
+I'm ecstatic to join a team, build on a solid foundation of coding skills and statistics, and make an impact in a new industry.

 - :eyes: I’m interested in transitioning my career into the data analytics field.
 - :bar_chart: I’m currently brushing up on my advanced Excel skills & learning Tableau